Are you headed to Disney during the fall?

 Mickey’s Not-So-Scary Halloween Party

 Mickey’s Not So Scary Halloween Party is a Halloween-themed party taking place during the evening at The Magic Kingdom.
-Guests can expect to see fiendishly-dressed versions of their favorite characters and enjoy sweet treats that are included with the ticket price.
+Guests can expect to see fiendishly-dressed versions of their favorite characters and enjoy sweet treats that are only available during the party.

 There are lots of themed decorations, costumes, face masks and even food to fawn over.
 In addition, you benefit from shorter waiting times at some attractions.
 Kids can also go trick or treating through the park.